UniversalDependencies/docs/_en/feat/NumType.md

 layout: feature
 title: 'NumType'
 shortdef: 'numeral type'
+udver: '2'
 ---

 In English, numerical expressions such as cardinal and ordinal numbers have a `NumType` feature.

 ### <a name="Card">`Card`</a>: cardinal number